 We have prayer paths and a labyrinth behind the church, open to anyone who needs a place to walk and to pray.
 The paths are quiet and close to nature.
 The labyrinth is a popular spot, not just on Sunday mornings, but during retreats, and during the week when friends, neighbors, and strangers need a break.
 Walking back to the labyrinth is like an invitation to lose some of the rush and bustle of everyday life.
 You don’t need to call ahead, but we recommend you read our Labyrinth page for a few helpful hints before you come.

-We have been blessed with gifted senior pastors over the years, including Gordon Atkinson, Kyndall Rothaus, interim Greg Richards, and our current pastor, Natalie Webb.
+We have been blessed with gifted senior pastors over the years, including Gordon Atkinson, Kyndall Rothaus, Natalie Webb, and interim Greg Richards.

 If you have questions about Covenant, we’d be happy to answer them.
 Come by on a Sunday morning, or anytime you see Ben or one of the members mowing the grass.
 We like a good conversation.